cosmos/cosmos-sdk/docs/spec/staking/overview.md

 #### Delegator shares

-A candidate is, depending on it's status, contributing Atoms to either the bonded or unbonding pool, and in return gets some amount of (global) pool shares.
-Note that not all those Atoms (and respective shares) are owned by the candidate as some Atoms could be delegated to a candidate.
-The mechanism for distribution of Atoms (and shares) between a candidate and it's delegators is based on a notion of delegator shares.
-More precisely, every candidate is issuing (local) delegator shares (`Candidate.IssuedDelegatorShares`) that represents some portion of global shares managed by the candidate (`Candidate.GlobalStakeShares`).
+A validator is, depending on its status, contributing Atoms to either the bond, unbonding or unbonded pool - the validator in turn holds some amount of pool shares.
+Not all of a validators Atoms (and respective shares) are owned by the validator, some may be owned by delegators to that validator.
+The mechanism for distribution of Atoms (and shares) between a validator and its delegators is based on a notion of delegator shares.
+More precisely, every validator is issuing (local) delegator shares (`Validator.IssuedDelegatorShares`) that represents some portion of global shares managed by the validator (`Validator.GlobalStakeShares`).
 The principle behind managing delegator shares is the same as described in [Section](#The pool and the share).
 We now illustrate it with an example.

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+XXX TODO make way less verbose lets use bullet points to describe the example XXX Also need to update to not include bonded atom provisions all atoms are XXX   redistributed with the fee pool now

 Let's consider 4 validators p1, p2, p3 and p4, and assume that each validator
 has bonded 10 Atoms to the bonded pool.
 Furthermore, let's assume that we have issued initially 40 global shares, i.e., that `share-to-atom-exchange-rate = 1 atom per share`.
-So we will set `GlobalState.BondedPool = 40` and `GlobalState.BondedShares = 40` and in the Candidate data structure of each validator `Candidate.GlobalStakeShares = 10`.
+So we will set `GlobalState.BondedPool = 40` and `GlobalState.BondedShares = 40` and in the Validator data structure of each validator `Validator.GlobalStakeShares = 10`.
-Furthermore, each validator issued 10 delegator shares which are initially owned by itself, i.e., `Candidate.IssuedDelegatorShares = 10`, where `delegator-share-to-global-share-ex-rate = 1 global share per delegator share`.
+Furthermore, each validator issued 10 delegator shares which are initially owned by itself, i.e., `Validator.IssuedDelegatorShares = 10`, where `delegator-share-to-global-share-ex-rate = 1 global share per delegator share`.
 Now lets assume that a delegator d1 delegates 5 atoms to a validator p1 and consider what are the updates we need to make to the data structures.
 First, `GlobalState.BondedPool = 45` and `GlobalState.BondedShares = 45`.
-Then, for validator p1 we have `Candidate.GlobalStakeShares = 15`, but we also need to issue also additional delegator shares, i.e., `Candidate.IssuedDelegatorShares = 15` as the delegator d1 now owns 5 delegator shares of validator p1, where each delegator share is worth 1 global shares, i.e, 1 Atom.
+Then, for validator p1 we have `Validator.GlobalStakeShares = 15`, but we also need to issue also additional delegator shares, i.e., `Validator.IssuedDelegatorShares = 15` as the delegator d1 now owns 5 delegator shares of validator p1, where each delegator share is worth 1 global shares, i.e, 1 Atom.
 Lets see now what happens after 5 new Atoms are created due to inflation.
 In that case, we only need to update `GlobalState.BondedPool` which